dullhunk/book/industry/club/mentoring/mentors.md

 ## Preparing Mentors for the Scheme

-There will be a ‘training’ workshop for mentors in mid January (w/c 18th), where we will provide further details about the cohort and course unit, and there will be the opportunity to ask questions and raise any potential issues.
+There will be a ‘training’ workshop for mentors in mid January (w/c 18th January), where we will provide further details about the cohort and course unit, and there will be the opportunity to ask questions and raise any potential issues.
 We will also ensure that mentors have full access to all the teaching materials that the students receive.

 ## How to sign up